Krishiv111/liverpoolkm/_pages/notes.md

 - lists: a way to put sequence of elements using square brackets.
 - loops: a way to replay the function without having to manually play the outputs

+Week 3
+- OnEvent: a way to interact on the invent of interaction
+- setscreen: a set screen due to the interaction
+-